 Lack of exercise and poor health habits can lead to mitochondrial dysfunction.
 Some of the symptoms to look for are:

 • Excessive pain and soreness after work-outs

 • Brain fog

 • Decreased immune function (longer healing time, infections)

-Symptoms mentioned above could indicate that you may be at risk for the onset of other diseases of the mitochondria.
-Of course, we can surmise that accelerated aging goes hand in hand by virtue of oxidative stress.
-Minding our mitochondria will soon become as much of a ritual as brushing your teeth or showering and you will revel in all your newfound energy.
+The symptoms mentioned above could indicate that you may be at risk for the onset of challenges of the mitochondria.
+Soon, minding our mitochondria will become as much of a ritual as brushing your teeth or showering, and you will revel in all your newfound energy.